 18.)
 Scramble across the Shibuya Crossing

 Yep, it’s as big as you can imagine and filled with hundreds (if not, thousands) of people crossing all at the same time.

 Head to the Shibuya Crossing and scramble your way across this bustling crossing.

 For the best photo, head over to the walking platform in Keio Station on the Inokashira Line.

 The platform has unobstructed views for you to grab that famous photo from above.

 To make your trip go nice and easy, buy this Tokyo metro card that will allow you unlimited travel around the city.
 Not only that, you can use both the Tokyo Metro lines and Toei subway lines.
 Trust me, this is a big win; on our first visit to Tokyo, we ended up buying the incorrect metro tickets so often.

 19.)
 Visit the Ghibli Museum

 Tokyo-ites (is that what you call someone from Tokyo?) go crazy for all things animation, anime and anything created by the Ghibli studio of Miyazaki Hayao.
-This animation company is famed throughout the world and has created a number of successful anime films.
+This animation company is famed throughout the world and has created several successful anime films.

-Ghibli is unique and differs from traditional exhibit based museums – here you can immerse yourself in the world of anime and learn about the history of the studio company in a fun and interesting manner.
-The Ghibli Museum is easily one of the best things to do in Tokyo if you love their storytelling.
-It really is unique.
+Ghibli is unique and differs from traditional exhibit-based museums.
+Here you can immerse yourself in the world of anime and learn about the history of the studio company in a fun and interesting manner.
+The Ghibli Museum is easily one of the best things to do in Tokyo if you love its storytelling.